eriqande/con-gen-csu/README.md

 Here are the steps to install mamba on your Alpine account:

-For a video of these steps, see:
+For a video of these steps, see: [Installing mamba via miniforge](https://youtu.be/3EuRRETTA5s)

 1. Check to see if you have conda already.
 Just type `conda` at the command
 line: